 Safe Plates: Healthy Eating for Pregnant Woman

 Eating nutritious foods is important during pregnancy.
-But some foods can carry harmful bacteria and parasites that can make you sick.
+But some foods can carry harmful bacteria and parasites that can make you sick, or contain chemicals that are best avoided.
 It is easy to take steps to protect yourself from food poisoning while taking care of yourself and your pregnancy.